Agustinefe/challenge-catalog-manager/README.md

 ## Areas to improve

-- Data should be moved from tests to an external file
 - Generic method should be used to mock endpoints
 - Error handling could be improved (I.E handle already existing user error)
-- The ORM is being used with Synchronize instead of migrations.
-Migrations would be the best option
+- Some changes has been made to the original structure of the tables (I.E include createdAt fields).
+This changes should have been made with migrations to generate an history of the changes.
-- Deployment with Heroku could be done
+- Deployment with Heroku or another cloud provider could be done.
+- Initially, the seeders had the unique responsibility of populating each table.
+Throughout the development, those seeders evolve to be more like a table manager, with a main orchestrator called DatabaseSetup.
+Probably it would be better to change the name of these classes to reflect their new responsibilities.

 ## Techs